By Jason Samuel

 The problem?
 That spiral turned one rejection into a belief system.
 "Maybe I'm just not cut out for this."

-What changed everything was realizing that rejection isn't proof of failure — it's proof I'm in the game.
+What changed everything was realizing that rejection isn't proof of failure.
+It's proof I'm in the game.

 Now, when I hear "no," I don't pull back.
 I lean in.